-Condition:

-There is a failure to establish sufficient controls over accounting for assets.

-Criteria:

-Fixed asset acquisitions and disposals should be determined by City Management including department managers when they are purchased or otherwise acquired or disposed.
+Condition: There is a failure to establish sufficient controls over accounting for capital assets.
+Criteria: Fixed asset acquisitions and disposals should be determined by City Management including department managers when they are purchased or otherwise acquired or disposed.
 Also, assets purchased with federal funds are required to be inventoried a least every two years.

-Cause:

-The City department managers do not appear to have adequate

-training in this area.

-Effect:

-The City could lose assets to theft of misplacement and not be aware of the loss or material addition.
+Cause: The City department managers do not appear to have adequate training in this area.
+Effect: The City could lose assets to theft of misplacement and not be aware of the loss or material addition.
+Recommendation: We recommend that a comprehensive study of all fixed assets be conducted and the City

-Recommendation:

-We recommend that a comprehensive count and historical cost of all fixed assets be conducted and the City maintain and update the records at least annually.

-Response/ Corrective Action Plan: The City management has been aware of this situation for some time and has plans to correct the issue.
+Response/ Corrective Action Plan: The City management has been aware of this situation for some time is working to correct the issue.